FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 Now you need to clean up and remove some of the sample code that the CLI generated.

+{% include _callout_tip.liquid
+content=
-> Based on the configuration you choose, you might see different project structures.
-If you are not sure how to clean it up, just stick to this example.
+ "Based on the configuration you choose, you might see different project structures.
+If you are not sure how to clean it up, just stick to this example."
+%}

 Delete `components`, `views`, `router`, and `assets` folders in `src` and then modify your `main.js` file to look like this: